somsubhra88/Obsidian-Vault/Office/Coupon Platform.md

 _we are under the impression that all the above data is available in the CDNA database and can be used for this purpose_

 ### Coupons Data
 As of now, we are not sure about the kind of data available for coupons.
-We are making some assumptions to make the proposal, but we can obviously tweak the algorithm based on the data availbility
+We are making some assumptions to propose, but we can tweak the algorithm based on the data availability.
+- Coupons Visual Attributes
+- Coupons Value Proposition